 The young lie hidden in concealed vegetation for the first 2 to 3 weeks of their life, before beginning to accompany their mother (once they are strong enough to run from predators).

-Young Japanese Deer leave their mother shortly before the birth of the female’s next fawn.
+Young Japanese Deer leave their mother shortly before the birth of the female’s next baby (or fawn).

 The males go to join male bachelor herds, while the females form small groups.